 We have never declared or paid any cash dividends on our common stock.
 We are required to obtain the prior written consent or affirmative vote of the holders of at least 51% of the then outstanding shares of our Series E preferred stock in order to declare or pay a cash dividend on our common stock.
-We currently intend to retain all available funds and any future earnings to support our operations and finance the growth and development of our business and do not anticipate declaring or paying any cash dividends on our common stock for the foreseeable future.
-Any return to stockholders will therefore be limited to the appreciation in the market value of their investment in our stock, if any.
+Subject to the dividend rights of holders of our preferred stock, we currently intend to retain all available funds and any future earnings to support our operations and finance the growth and development of our business and do not anticipate declaring or paying any cash dividends on our common stock for the foreseeable future.
+Any return to stockholders will therefore be limited to the appreciation of their stock, if any.

-There is no public market for the warrants to purchase shares of our common stock offered by us in the offering.
+There is no public market for the pre-funded warrants to purchase shares of our common stock being offered by us in this offering.

-There is no established public trading market for the warrants offered by us in the offering, and we do not expect a market to develop.
-In addition, we do not intend to apply to list the warrants on any national securities exchange or other nationally recognized trading system, including the Nasdaq Capital Market.
+There is no established public trading market for the pre-funded warrants being offered in this offering, and we do not expect a market to develop.
+In addition, we do not intend to apply to list the pre-funded warrants on any national securities exchange or other nationally recognized trading system, including the Nasdaq Capital Market.
 Without an active market, the liquidity of the warrants will be limited.